 - restorative justice

-- public attitude and responses to crime
+- public attitudes and responses to crime

-- race and gender
+- race and gender in crime and justice

 - miscarriages of justice

-- crime, criminology and social/political theory
+- crime, criminology and social/political theory.

+In addition to the DPhil Programme and methods training, you will be encouraged to attend the Oxford criminology and informal research seminars organised by the centre and get involved in the various criminology discussion groups.
 Research seminars bring you and other students together with academic and other research staff in the department to hear about ongoing research and provide an opportunity for networking and socialising.

 Recent graduates of the DPhil Criminology have pursued careers in the following areas: